mnlipp/VM-Operator/controller.md

 *Since: 3.0.0*

-The secret's `data` can have an additional property `data.expiry` which specifies a (base64 encoded) expiry date for the password.
+The secret's `data` can have an additional property `data.password-expiry` which specifies a (base64 encoded) expiry date for the password.
 Supported values are those defined by qemu (`+n` seconds from now, `n` Unix timestamp, `never` and `now`).